ethack/tht/docs/how-to/ips-and-sets.md

 zet diff internal-ssl-443-servers.txt internal-http-80-servers.txt
 ```

-It would be nice to also have the hostnames for the servers.
+This solution doesn't give us the hostnames for the servers.
+Think about how you might have done it differently to include hostnames as well.

 ```bash
 # Find internal HTTP and SSL servers